hpsresearchgroup/scarab/docs/run_spec17.md

 FC                      = $(SPECLANG)gfortran   -static        %{model}
 ```

-Once the run finished, you should find the run directory under each benchmark, for example: `benchspec/CPU/505.mcf_r/run`.
-Note down the directory name under the run, it should be something similar to `run_base_refrate_mytest-m64.0000`

-Note you can static build your SPEC benchmarks on any machine, not necessary the one you will goig to run scarab.
-If built on different machine, copy the whole SPEC directory to the machine where scarab will be running.
+The spec can be built and run from any machine, not necessarily the one where scarab is going to run.
+Copy the whole spec directory to the machine where scarab will be running.

 2. Run `prepare_spec_checkpoints_directory.py`

-The script `<SCARAB INSTALL DIR>/bin/checkpoint/prepare_spec_checkpoints_directory.py` is a helper script to copy the useful SPEC files for scarab to a different directory.
+The script `<SCARAB INSTALL DIR>/bin/checkpoint/prepare_spec_checkpoints_directory.py` is a helper script to copy the SPEC files used by scarab.
 Run this script as:
 ```
 python3 bin/checkpoint/prepare_spec_checkpoints_directory.py --spec17_path SPEC_DIR -c CONFIG_NAME --inputs <ref/test/train> --suite spec17_rate -o <OUTPUT DIR>
 ```
-Here you pass where to find SPEC benchmarks, which benchmarks and which input size to use. the `-c` option is to pass the config prefix, something like `mytest-m64.0000`, internally it just use this to form the path name and find the rundirs of SPEC benchmarks.
+`SPEC_DIR` is the directory of the SPEC benchmarks. `--inputs` should be one of ref/test/train, depends on which dataset is used when running the spec.
+The `-c` option refers to the config prefix name when building the spec, something like `mytest-m64.0000`, internally it is use to form the path name and find the run dirs of SPEC benchmarks.

-If this step run successfully, you will see a file called `program_descriptor.def` under the output directory you specified.
+If this step runs successfully, a file called `program_descriptor.def` will appear under the specified output directory.
 It defines a bunch of python objects representing the benchmarks just got copied.
 More on this later.

 3. Build the checkpoint related utilities

 Descend to `<SCARAB_INSTALL_DIR>/utils/checkpoint`, there are two directories called `creator` and `loader`, enter each of them and run make.
-Note you may run into Werrors if using gcc > 7.3.
-You could temporily disable this by modifying the flags defined in `$PIN_ROOT/source/tools/Config/makefile.unix.config:TOOL_CXXFLAGS_NOOPT`
+Note Werrors may appear if using gcc > 7.3.
+You can temporily disable this by modifying the flags defined in `$PIN_ROOT/source/tools/Config/makefile.unix.config:TOOL_CXXFLAGS_NOOPT`

 4. Generate Checkpoints

-*Note the simpoint tool requires python2, make sure it's installed in your system*
+*Note the simpoint tools require python2, make sure it's installed in the environment*

-Call the script `<SCARAB_INSTALL_DIR>/bin/checkpoint/create_checkpoint.py` to generate the checkpoints for the SPEC benchmark you just created.
+Run the script `<SCARAB_INSTALL_DIR>/bin/checkpoint/create_checkpoint.py` to generate the checkpoints for the SPEC benchmark just created.
 A sample cmd looks like this:
 ```
 python3 <SCARAB_INSTALL_DIR>/bin/checkpoint/create_checkpoint.py -d OUTPUT_DIR/program_descriptor.def -n <NUM OF THREAD TO GENERATE CKPTS> --max-num_simpoints <NUM_MAX_SIMPTS> --simpoint_length <BBL_LENGTH> -o OUTPUT_DIR -f
 ```
-Internally this script will do 3 steps: 1) call the simpoint tool to generate simpoints of each SPEC benchmark 2) run the benchmarks and dump checkpoints at the corresponding instruction offset specified by the simpoints.
-3) write a descriptor file.
-Each step can be ran independently given the correct cmdline option (see the cmdline help for details).
-By default, all 3 steps are run and the process will take a while to finish.
+Internally this script will do 3 things: 1) call the simpoint tools to figure out the instruction offsets and weights of the simpoints to each SPEC benchmark 2) run the benchmarks and dump checkpoints at each simpoint.
+3) generate a descriptor file.
+Each step can be run independently given the correct cmdline option (see the cmdline help for details).
+By default, all 3 steps are run and the process will take couple hours to finish.

-If the script finishes correctly, you will see a file called `descriptor.def` under the output path.
+If the script finishes correctly, you will see a file named `descriptor.def` under the output path.
 Note this def file contains the absolute paths of the benchmarks and checkpoints.
-So once it get generated, you should not move the checkpoint and benchmark files.
+So once generated, all benchmarks and checkpoints files should not be moved.

 ## Using the benchmarks
-Internally, scarab represents the workloads as a hierarchy of object, as shown in the figure below
+Internally, scarab represents the workloads as python objects, and these objects are organized in a hierarchy of object, as shown in the figure:

 ![bm_classes](./figures/scarab_bm_uml.png)

 The bottom 3 classes (`Program`, `Checkpoint` and `Mix`) represent concrete workloads while the `Benchmark` and `Suite` are wrapper for the basic types.
 The `Program` class represents the workloads which runs from beginning to the end.
 The `Checkpoint` class represents a single checkpoint from a program.
 And `Mix` class represent a mix of `Program` or `Checkpoint`, and is used for multiprogrammed workloads.

 The `program_descriptor.def` generated by running the `prepare_spec_checkpoints_directory.py` is a python script snippet which contains the objects definition representing the spec17 benchmarks.
-The `descriptor.def` is the code snippet for defining the checkpoint objects.
-Both the def file are meant to be included in your scarab runfile, and then in your runfile you can either directly use these workload objects or make your own mixes out of them.
+The `descriptor.def` is a code snippet for defining the checkpoint objects.
+The `.def` file is meant to be included in the scarab runfile, and then in the runfile you can either directly use these workload objects or make multiprogrammed mixes with them.